hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ![terraform apply](/img/bmaas_terraform_apply_2.png "terraform apply")

-Advanced example
+## Advanced example

-The above example shows how to deploy a compute instance from the pre-existing resource.
+The above example shows how to deploy a compute instance from a pre-existing resource.
 Below is another example that demonstrates compute instance deployment with dependency on dynamic resources and a few other possible configuration options.

 ```hcl
 terraform {